Giraffes at BioParque do Rio Case

-The case of the giraffes at BioParque do Rio refers to the importation of 18 giraffes in November 2021 by BioParque do Rio.
+In November 2021 BioParque do Rio, a zoo in Rio de Janeiro, imported 18 giraffes.
 The purchase of giraffes was the largest import of large animals ever made in Brazil.
 However, on December 14, the giraffes were sunning themselves in an outdoor area when six giraffes broke through the fence and managed to escape.
 All were recaptured, but three of them died a few hours later.
 A report made by veterinarians hired by BioParque pointed out that the cause of the giraffes' deaths was myopathy, a condition that can be provoked by stress.

 Context

 In Brazil, there were 17 giraffes in the country in 2021 and the group of then 18 new giraffes was part of a conservation project.
 Upon arrival in Brazil, the giraffes were taken to the Portobello Resort & Safári, in Mangaratiba, in an area far from the city on the Costa Verde.

 Controversies

 After the death of the three giraffes, environmentalists who visited the site denounced that it was small and unsuitable for the animals.
 Police arrested two men on Wednesday for "ill-treatment", although BioParque denies ill-treatment.
 On January 26, the Federal Police seized the remaining 15 giraffes at the Portobello Resort & Safári, where the animals are located and found mistreatment.
 Thus, not only should the giraffes' housing conditions be examined, but also how they were imported and whether their importation was legal, since the International Union for Conservation of Nature (IUCN) classifies giraffes as "Vulnerable".

 Both Ibama and the Federal Police who were there today [January 26, 2022] characterized that giraffe situation as a crime of mistreatment.
 For these reasons, those responsible for the Cataratas Group were taken to the Federal Police.